William Lloyd Garrison: The Liberator

 Knapp parted from The Liberator in 1840.
-Later in 1845, when Garrison published a eulogy for his former partner and friend, he revealed that Knapp "was led by adversity and business mismanagement, to put the cup of intoxication to his lips," forcing the co-authors to part.
+Later in 1845, when Garrison published a eulogy for his former partner and friend, he revealed that Knapp "was led by adversity and business mismanagement, to put the cup of intoxication to his lips", forcing the co-authors to part.

-Among the anti-slavery essays and poems which Garrison published in The Liberator was an article in 1856 by a 14-year-old Anna Elizabeth Dickinson.
+Among the anti-slavery essays and poems that Garrison published in The Liberator was an article in 1856 by a 14-year-old Anna Elizabeth Dickinson.
 The Liberator gradually gained a large following in the Northern states.
 It printed or reprinted many reports, letters, and news stories, serving as a type of community bulletin board for the abolition movement.
 By 1861 it had subscribers across the North, as well as in England, Scotland, and Canada.
 After the end of the Civil War and the abolition of slavery by the Thirteenth Amendment, Garrison published the last issue (number 1,820) on December 29, 1865, writing a "Valedictory" column.
 After reviewing his long career in journalism and the cause of abolitionism, he wrote:

 Garrison and Knapp, printers and publishers

-See List of publications of William Garrison and Isaac Knapp.